 The JCU degree specific Career Snapshots provide you with course-related career information and strategies to maximise your employment outcomes.

 Useful Career Information/Planning Websites

 - Job Outlook – This Australian Government website provides information on workforce and occupational characteristics, including: expected employment growth, average weekly earnings, the skills needed to perform work tasks, and typical work activities.
 It also has a careers quiz to help you identify types of work you most like doing.

-- Myfuture - This Australian Government website provides information on numerous careers and Australian wide course and training options.
+- Myfuture - This Australian Government website provides information on numerous careers and Australia wide course and training options.
 It offers a psychometric Interests test to identify preferred types of work plus Skills, Knowledge and Work Conditions quizzes which complement the Interest test outcomes and provide more context for consideration.

 - 100 Jobs of the Future - This site reports on the future of work in an increasingly technologically driven society.
 It identifies the jobs that will emerge in the future and the skills and interests that are needed.
 It offers a Future Job Quiz to help you identify possible work futures for you.

 - GradAustralia, GradConnection information on graduate jobs, internships and graduate programs, as well as graduate salaries, facts, figures and application dates.

 - Labour Market Information Portal - labour market information, including: jobactive data, employment by industry and occupation, unemployment rates, monthly job vacancies and employment projections.

 - Skills Shortages - skills shortages in the Australian labour market at the state, territory and/or national level.